henrymoss/COLING2018/README.md

 For Reuters and Brown corpora use Python's NLTK package (see relevant script)

-The set-up for the LSTM is significantely more complicated and so all the non-interactive code is stored at https://github.com/unititled99/Bella (including instructions for obtaining data and word embeddings).
+The set-up for the LSTM is significantly more complicated and so all the non-interactive code is stored at https://github.com/unititled99/Bella (including instructions for obtaining data and word embeddings).